 Why do scouts wear uniforms?
 Uniforms are a very important part of Scouting.
 The standard, khaki uniform protects scouts from the elements and can be modified to treat wounds in an emergency situation.
 Additionally, wearing the same uniform as their peers gives scouts a sense of identity and comradery within their troop, and instills in them the values of Scouting.

-The scout uniform has evolved over time since its creation in 1908.
-Lord Robert Baden-Powell, a British military officer who is known as the founder of the Scouting movement, first detailed the idea of a scout uniform in his book, Scouting for Boys.
-I’ll be getting into this a bit later in the article, but the original Scout uniform used to include items such as brimmed hats and staffs!
+The scout uniform has evolved tremendously since its creation in 1908.
+Lord Robert Baden-Powell, a British military officer who is known as the founder of the Scouting movement, first detailed the idea of a scout uniform in his book, Scouting for Boys (Amazon referral link).
+I’ll get to this later on in the article, but our original Scout uniform used to include items like brimmed hats and staffs!

 This article is based on the experiences and research of Eagle Scouts, Kevin A and Cole 🙂